-There has not been a confirmed serious case of spread of toxin effect away from the injection site when BOTOX® has been used at the recommended dose to treat chronic migraine.
+There has not been a confirmed serious case of spread of toxin effect away from the injection site when BOTOX® has been used at the recommended dose to treat Chronic Migraine.

-Please see additional Important Safety Information about BOTOX® on the following page.
+Please see additional Important Safety Information about BOTOX® inside.